-Kate is currently completing her PhD at Monash University in Melbourne, Australia, as a member of the Anthrozoology Research Group (ARG).
+Kate completed her PhD at Monash University in Melbourne, Australia, as a member of the Anthrozoology Research Group (ARG).
 The ARG conducts scientific research investigating the human-animal bond, animal behaviour, animal welfare and human psychology.

 Kate’s PhD thesis is entitled “Shelter dogs in Australia: Public perceptions and assessment of behaviour for adoption suitability.”